HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Method

 We next show that our heat loss (\Cref{eq:heat_loss}) penalizes large area of the reconstructed surfaces, by showing its relation to the coarea loss used by Pumarola et al.~\cite{pumarola2022visco}.
 Pumarola et al. showed that the loss $\int_{\Omega} e^{-\lambda |u|} \| \nabla u \| \, \mathrm{d}\bm{x}$ approximates the surface area of the zero level set of the implicit function $u$.
 We then form the following inequality:

 Therefore, minimizing the right hand side (our heat loss) leads to a reduction in the upper bound of the left hand side.

 Furthermore, we can show that the coarea loss is too \emph{aggressive} for our purpose of signed distance field reconstruction.
-If we directly minimize the coarea loss (the left hand side in \Cref{eq:areaine}) by applying the Euler-Lagrange equation, the minimizer would satisfy:
+If we directly minimize the coarea loss (the left hand side in \Cref{eq:areaine}), according to Euler-Lagrange equation, the minimizer would satisfy:

 which does not relate to the regularization parameter $\lambda$.
-Unfortunately, the partial differential equation system formed by the equation above and the eikonal equation does not have a solution in general.
-We can see this by plugging in $\|\nabla u\| = 1$ to get a Poisson's equation $\nabla^2 u = 1$.
-Under certain boundary condition, it has a unique solution of the gradient $\nabla u$, while the gradient is not guaranteed to have a unit norm.
-This makes the coarea loss unable to accurately represent a signed distance function.
+Unfortunately, this partial differential equation system formed by the coarea loss above has a unique solution under Dirichlet boundary condition, and the gradient of its solution does not have a unit norm.
+This makes the coarea loss unable to accurately shape a signed distance function.
 By contrast, our heat loss has bounds for its distance approximation and converges to the true distance as we increase the parameter $\lambda$ (\Cref{eq:distance_bounds}).
+Another simple way to verify our convergence and the compatibility with the eikonal equation is to rewrite \Cref{eq:heat} in terms of $u$ following \Cref{eq:trans}: